 Secret Service Search Operations and Protocol

 Security at the executive mansion was sharply upgraded in 2021 with the installation of a taller, stronger fence designed to prevent intruders from scaling the barrier.
-Current protocols for gunfire incidents involve an immediate assessment of the trajectory of the shots to determine if the White House was the intended target.
+Current protocols for gunfire incidents involve an immediate assessment of the path of the shots to determine if the White House was the intended target.
 In this case, the agency has not yet confirmed if any buildings were struck by the rounds fired.
 Secret Service spokesperson personnel have remained tight-lipped about the specific number of shots heard or the caliber of the weapon used.

 Past incidents provide framework for how such investigations unfold.
 On November 11, 2011, Oscar Ortega-Hernandez fired a semi-automatic rifle at the White House from a vehicle on Constitution Avenue, striking the glass of the residential floor.
 That event led to enormous reforms in how the agency monitors the surrounding streets.
 Today, the density of electronic surveillance around Lafayette Park is among the highest in the world, making the escape of a suspect a meaningful point of concern for security analysts.